Roshan310/Sudoku/README.md

 And no number should be repeated in its sub-grid too.
 \
 \
 A sample grid in the game is represented here, with some cells filled and some empty.
+The empty cells to be filled by the player.

 ```sh
     1   2   3   4   5   6   7   8   9